Equidistribution in Higher Codimension for Holomorphic Endomorphisms of $\mathbb{P}^k$: Super-potentials

 The following is about the compactness property of super-potentials. \begin{prop}[See Proposition 3.2.6 in ~\cite{superpotentials}] Let $\cali{U}_{S_n}$ be a super-potential of a current $S_n$ in $\cali{C}_p$.
 Assume that $\set{\cali{U}_{s_n}}_{n\geq 0}$ is bounded from above and does not converge uniformly to $-\infty$.
 Then there is an increasing sequence $\set{n_j}_{j\geq 0}$ of integers such that $S_{n_j}$ converge to a current $S$ and $\cali{U}_{S_{n_j}}$ converge on smooth forms in $\cali{C}_{k-p+1}$ to a super-potential $\cali{U}_S$ of $S$.
 Moreover,

 \end{prop}

-The following theorem is about the regularity of the super-potentials of the Green $(p,p)$-currents. \begin{thm}[See Theorem 5.4.1 in ~\cite{superpotentials}] Let $f:\proj^k\to\proj^k$ be a holomorphic map of algebraic degree $\geq 2$.
-Then, the Green super-potentials of $f$ are H\"{o}lder continuous with respect to the distance $dist_1$. \end{thm}
+The following theorem is about the regularity of the Green super-potentials of order $p$, that is, the super-potentials of the Green $(p,p)$-current. \begin{thm}[See Theorem 5.4.1 in ~\cite{superpotentials}] Let $f:\proj^k\to\proj^k$ be a holomorphic map of algebraic degree $\geq 2$.
+Then, the Green super-potentials of order $p$ of $f$ are H\"{o}lder continuous on $\cali{C}_{k-p+1}$ with respect to the distance $\dist_1$. \end{thm}